 - Allow for two to three hours to visit, including time to wander around the gardens

 - Take a guided tour and ask questions

-The Hillwood Museum & Gardens is located between the Cleveland Park and Van Ness neighborhoods on the edge of Rock Creek Park in NW Washington, DC.
+The Hillwood Museum & Gardens is located at 4155 Linnean Avenue, NW, between the Cleveland Park and Van Ness neighborhoods on the edge of Rock Creek Park in NW Washington, DC.

 The property is located in a residential neighborhood approximately five miles north of Downtown and one mile north of the National Zoo.
 The closest metro station, Van Ness/UDC, is a one mile walk.
 Metrobus has a stop .5 mile away at the corner of Connecticut and Tilden Streets NW.
 Free on-site parking is available.
-Note, that parking in the neighborhood is prohibited.
+Note: Parking in the neighborhood is prohibited.

 Admission and Tours